ingresso-group/slate/source/includes/_transaction_reporting.md

 - `2017-09-29`

 <aside class="notice">By default if no **to** parameter is passed it will default to (current_time - 10 minutes).
-Not that you can set it earlier than that but we can't guarantee that list of records
+Note that you can set it to time earlier than that but we can't guarantee that list will contain all transaction records made during last few minutes.</aside>
- in the last 10 minutes will be up to date</aside>

 <aside class="notice">If no **from** parameter is passed it will default to (**to** parameter -  120 minutes)</aside>